 With electroplating, temicon creates a metal copy of a structured photoresist master.

-For manufacturing nickel shims, the first step is to sputter a thin metallic layer onto the structured photoresist.
+To produce a nano- or microstructured nickel shim, the first step is to sputter a thin metallic layer onto the structured photoresist.
 A nickel layer is then electro-deposited onto the photoresist substrate.
 The typical thickness of the shim is in a range from 50 µm to several millimeters.
 After that, the shim is laser or wire cut precisely to the required dimensions.

 Which nano- or microstructures would you like for your products?
 Call us!
 Benefit from our expertise